conery/dexter/docs/accounts.md

 **Tip:** When you create your own account file you can use a spreadsheet application.
 The columns can be defined in any order, and the file can have additional columns (they will be ignored).
 The only requirement is that column names shown above be entered exactly as they are shown, in all lower case.
-Then simply export the spreadsheet as a CSV file (making sure to include column names, if that is an option).
+Then simply export the spreadsheet as a CSV file, making sure you include column names.

 ### `fullname`